The Ayutthaya Floating Market

 The (Possibly) Drugged Tiger

 All this was OK, if a little cheesy, what really upset me was the tiger.
-You see these poor animals all over Thailand, and other parts of Asia, chained and kept in a tiny fake cave, lolling around all day so that we can take home a holiday photo.
+You used to see these poor animals all over Thailand, and other parts of Asia, chained and kept in a tiny fake cave, lolling around all day so that we can take home a holiday photo.

 Is it supposed to make us look brave?